pSnehanshu/node-bifrost/README.md

 # node-bifrost
 Bifröst, Access control for node.js, as simple as that.
+Suited for building SaaS apps due to the concept of [scope](#concept-of-scope).

+![Bifröst](assets/thor-bifrost-asgard.jpg)

 **Note:** Works with MongoDB only (more databases coming, you're welcome to contribute)

-![Bifröst](assets/thor-bifrost-asgard.jpg)

-Yet another ACL library for node.js inspired by [optimalbits/node_acl](https://github.com/optimalbits/node_acl) except that bifrost has the concept of [scope](#concept-of-scope).

 ## Installation